busbud/coding-challenge-native-b/README.md

 - The URL for the operator logo was also in a format not compatible with NSURL, so I had to divide the string.
 - The IDs of locations came back as NSNumbers instead of strings, so I just had to reformat those to query against an NSDictionary.
 - Sometimes, the table view wouldn't populate, and after lots of debugging, I found out that it was because I was getting false positives from the 'complete' value.
 I was trying to send a boolean value back in the response block, and realized that it had to be an NSNumber.
 Now, the recursion in the API call works!
+- Another issue I found after debugging is that sometimes the search would return 0 departures, after cycling through numerous indexes - I then added an alert to prompt a user to search again, just to handle if a search wouldn't return any results.

 ### Supporting API